mileschen360/Higgs/README.md

     - clones.py
       provides classes to abstract the clone groups and clone instances.

+    - cgraph.py
+      provide functions to store clone relations to Neo4j graph database, and execute equivalent but simpler query of labeled posts.

     - statstest.py
       provides statistical testing on different aspects of secure vs insecure posts.